gbultman2/udacity-DataWarehouse/README.md

     - Since I am using `AUTO` optimization, I don't need to do anything here.
 3. **Automatic Compression** - ENCODE AUTO is the default and we will leave it that way.
 4. **Design Constraints** - Redshift doesn't actually use the constraints on tables for anything other than information.
 [Redshift Table Constraints](https://docs.aws.amazon.com/redshift/latest/dg/t_Defining_constraints.html)
 5. **Use Smallest possible column size** - This affects definitions for the `VARCHAR` type.
 We want to use an appropriate size for every `VARCHAR` column.
+Since we do not know what we have in the source data and the source data takes 3.5 hours to load, we will leave many of the VARCHAR as is.
 6. **Use Date/Time data types for date columns** - We will need to use this in our date and time tables when we insert from the staging tables.

 ### Final Design